Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • If you plan to use a Paris Museum Pass for to visit the Louvre, you'll need to book much farther in advance — at least six weeks ahead in high season — than needed for standalone Louvre tickets, as passholder spaces are limited.
 That said, we now recommend booking even Louvre-only tickets as far ahead as possible.
 The museum is (once again) open late on Fridays (until 21:45), and may also stay open later on Wednesdays as well — check its site for current hours.

-• The Paris Museum Pass is going digital only; paper passes will be sold at participating museums, monuments, and TIs until the stock is depleted.
+• The Paris Museum Pass is going digital only; paper passes will be sold at participating museums, monuments, and tourist information offices until the stock is depleted.

 • The Delacroix Museum has reopened.